particle-iot/docs/src/content/tutorials/device-os/led.md

 Blinking red indicates various errors.

+While connecting to the Cloud, the RGB LED will be blinking cyan followed by:
+- 1 orange blink: Decryption error.
-- 2 red blinks: Could not reach the internet.
+- 2 orange blinks: Could not reach the internet.
-- 3 red blinks: Connected to the internet, but could not reach the Particle Device Cloud.
-- Blinking "orange": This sometimes is seen as yellow or red and indicates bad server keys.
+- 3 orange blinks: Connected to the internet, but could not reach the Particle Device Cloud.
+This sometimes is seen as yellow or red and indicates bad server keys.
-- Alternating cyan and red blinks can also indicate a keys issue.
+- 1 magenta blink: Authentication error.
+- 1 red blink: Generic handshake error.
+The device could have the wrong keys or has just encountered a generic error in the handshake process.

 {{collapse op="start" label="Repair instructions"}}